bd/twidor/README.md

 ## The Visual Key Map

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_screenshot.png"
 width="40%" align="right">Twidor shows a visual keymap beside a lesson sentence.
-Below the lesson sentence, each letter entered is shown in grey for correct, and red for incorrect letters.
+Below the lesson sentence, each letter entered is shown in grey or red for for correct or incorrect letters, respectively.

 The keymap shows the letters sent by each key.
-The box highlighed yellow shows the next letter of the lesson.
+The yellow box shows the next letter of the lesson.

 Some letters require only a single key press, show by the large boxes.
 Other letters reqire two keys pressed simultaneously, shown by the small boxes (see 2-Key Chords, below).